shaussler/TheoreticalUniverse/theoretical_universe/free_matrix_representation.rst

    v = \{ x \mathbf{e}_x \\ y \mathbf{e}_y \\ z \mathbf{e}_x \}

-Which means that a :math:`+` sign can be added anywhere and the expression written in the standard form:
+Which means that a :math:`+` sign can be added anywhere in the matrix and the expression written in the standard form:

 .. math::